BryanJacobs/FIDO2Applet/docs/fido_certification.md

 4.7
 ---
-For discoverable credentials, the credProtect level is stored alongside the credential itself inside the authenticator.
+For discoverable credentials, the credProtect level is stored alongside the credential inside the authenticator.
 When an attempt is made to use the credential (whether via an AllowList or otherwise), this level is consulted and used to ensure the CTAP credProtect extension requirements are met.

-For non-discoverable credentials, at creation time one of two different Initialization Vectors is used in wrapping the KeyHandle into the Credential ID.
-The first IV is for credentials with no credprotect level, and for those with credProtect levels one or two.
-The second IV is for credentials with credProtect level three.

-At the time a credential is used, no attempt to decrypt it with the credProtect-three-only IV is made unless user verification has been performed.

-As the use of a different IV completely changes the resulting encrypted Credential ID, this means that credProtect-level-three non-discoverable credentials will appear just like completely invalid credentials.

-credProtect level one and two non-discoverable credentials are not stored on the authenticator itself, so the only way they can be considered for use is if they are presented in an AllowList to the GetAssertion call.
-This satisfies the requirements for credProtect levels one and two, and no further checking is required.
+For non-discoverable credentials, the credProtect level encoded inside the Credential ID itself is checked.

+Additionally, the authenticator implements an additional layer of protection for credProtect level three credentials: if the user PIN was provided to the authenticator at the time of their creation (via the regular CTAP clientPin user verification method), the credential itself is encrypted using a key stored wrapped by the user's PIN.
+This ensures that credentials so created require the user's PIN (as user verification) when used again.

-The CTAP1 Authenticate operation does NOT attempt to use the IV for non-discoverable level three credentials, and does NOT allow the use of discoverable credentials with a stored credProtect level of three.
+The CTAP1 Authenticate operation does NOT allow the use of discoverable credentials with a stored credProtect level of three; any such credentials are ignored.

 In all cases, a credential whose use is not allowed by security requirements is ignored; at no point is it revealed that the credential would have been valid with a higher level of user verification.